 The Microbiome Signature Project is a joint project between Medicon Valley Alliance, Copenhagen Capacity and Invest in Skåne, which seeks to position Medicon Valley as a leading hub for microbiome research.

-The afternoon session requires a separate registration; you can find more information and sign up here.
+The afternoon session requires a separate registration; you can find more information here.
+(Note: registration for the afternoon session has closed.)

 Date: Tuesday 7th of June, 2022